smallk/smallk/sphinx/source/pages_documentation_installation.rst

 Linux:Install an accelerated BLAS library
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 It is essential to link Elemental with an accelerated BLAS library for maximum performance.
-Linking Elemental with a ‘reference’ BLAS implementation will cripple performance, since the reference implementations are designed for correctness not speed.
+Linking Elemental with a 'reference' BLAS implementation will cripple performance, since the reference implementations are designed for correctness not speed.

 If you do not have an accelerated BLAS on your system, you can download and build OpenBLAS.
 Download, unzip, and untar the tarball (version 0.2.19 as of this writing) and cd into the top-level folder.
 Build OpenBLAS with this command, assuming you have a 64-bit system::